 But the process becomes a whole lot easier when you are focused on what you want to get from your podcast.
 Who are you talking to?
 And how do you want your podcast to evolve?

-Free podcast hosting plans offered by providers like Anchor and RedCircle are awesome for open-source supporters.
+Free best podcast hosting plans offered by providers like Anchor and RedCircle are awesome for open-source supporters.
 And the business model used is a fair and transparent one.

 Other hosting platforms offer unlimited storage and bandwidth and charge you to access their analytics and monetize your site.